-Peat has been an important local or regional energy source in Finland, Ireland and Sweden.
-(Joosten & Clarke, 2002, Wise Use of Mires and Peatlands).
-Due to environmental pressures, increasing carbon trade prices and the climate targets the amount of peat for energy has declined drastically during the last few years.
+Peat has been an important local or regional energy source in Finland, Ireland and Sweden (Joosten & Clarke 2002).
+Due to environmental pressures, increasing carbon trade prices and the climate targets the amount of peat for energy has declined dramatically during the last few years.

 In Finland, peat is used in co-generation (combined heat and power, CHP) and in heating facilities with wood fuels both for technical and security of supply reasons.
 It is still considered an important element for balancing the regional fuel markets in many places and to save woody biomass for higher value added products.
 In 2018 some 4% of the total energy consumption was derived from peat.